 - Stagger bedtimes if you have some kids who won’t go to sleep if they’re all going together.

-- If you’re a guest and there are only sheer curtains on the windows, ask for a blanket or some sheets to hang.
+- If you’re a guest and there are only sheer curtains on the windows, bring your blackout curtains and be ready to seep in the dark.
 This may get you an extra hour or two of sleep.

 Use White Noise & Be Flexible Where Possible